-5-505.1 Other Than Large Business Contractor Reporting
+5-505.1 Other Than Large Business Contractor Reporting \\

-a.
-During the course of any forward pricing related audit, the auditor may find evidence of a significant deficiency within the contractor's estimating system.
+- a.
+During any forward pricing related audit, the auditor may find evidence of a material weakness or system deficiency within the contractor's estimating system.
 For example, during multiple audits of forward pricing proposals the auditor may find that the contractor routinely fails to perform the FAR 15.4 required cost or price analysis of its subcontractors.
 If the contractor does not meet the DFARS definition of a large business contractor, the contractor's estimating system is generally not subject to a DCAA audit (5-502.1).
-However, because all contractors are required to have an acceptable estimating system (5-502 and 5-502.1a and b), the auditor should issue an estimating system deficiency report for the other than large business contractor's failure to comply with DFARS 215-407-5-70(b)(1) and (c)(4) and DFARS 252-215-7002(a) and (b).
+However, because all contractors are required to have an acceptable estimating system (5-502 and 5-502.1a and b), the auditor should issue an estimating system deficiency report for the other than large business contractor's failure to comply with DFARS 215-407-5-70(b)(1) and (c)(4) and DFARS 252-215-7002(a) and (b). - b.

-b.
 All contractors are required to have an acceptable estimating system.
-The contractor's failure to meet the estimating system requirements must be cited for noncompliance regardless of the size of the contractor if the identified noncompliance results in significant deficiency with the applicable DFARS criteria.

-c.
-When citing noncompliance at an other than large business contractor, the auditor should find the most applicable requirements from DFARS 252.215-7002 related to the identified significant deficiencies and describe how the contractor has failed to have an acceptable estimating system.
+The contractor's failure to meet the estimating system requirements must be cited for noncompliance regardless of the size of the contractor if the identified noncompliance results in material weakness or system deficiency with the applicable DFARS criteria. - c.
+When citing noncompliance at an other than large business contractor, the auditor should find the most applicable requirements from DFARS 252.215-7002 related to the identified material weakness and/or system deficiency and describe how the contractor has failed to have an acceptable estimating system.